Wings — new bee novel for children

-Finalist in 2012 Sir Julius Vogel Awards (Science Fiction and Fantasy)
+Finalist Sir Julius Vogel Awards (Science Fiction and Fantasy)

 Huber creates courageous characters with whom readers will empathise instantly. –Sydney Morning Herald

-Wings (Walker Books) is a honey bee novel for children about Ziggy (from my bee book, Sting).
+Wings (Walker Books) is a bee novel for children about Ziggy (from Sting), a young honey bee who battles the deadly threat of a new pesticide.

 What I really liked about the story, apart from the fresh, fun idea, is that the reader sees life from a bee’s point of view.
 ABC radio